mattdanielbrown/vertical-rhythm-reset/README.md

 - Modify the map keys and values as needed (see the [SassDoc documentation](http://jhildenbiddle.github.io/vertical-rhythm-reset/sassdoc/) for details)
   - The top-level key is the property which CSS classes will be generated for
   - `count` is the number of variations to generate
-  - `prefix` is the portion of the generated class name that will preceed the numeric value
+  - `prefix` is the portion of the generated class name that will precede the numeric value
   - `suffix` is the portion of the generated class name that will proceed the numeric value
 - Set the value to `false` to disable responsive typography and vertical rhythm grids